 - seasonings (see variants)

-- white rice–as much as the lentils (I guess if you were to use brown rice, you’d put it and the water in at the same time as the lentils)
+- white rice–as much as the lentils (if using brown rice, put in rice and water in the first step, at the same time as the lentils)

 - water–twice as much as the rice

 - a variety of fresh or frozen vegetables–about as much as the rice, or whatever you have.
 Quick-cooking veggies like spinach or peas should be added a few minutes later.

 Bring to a boil again.
 Simmer, covered, stirring occasionally, until all liquid is absorbed, which will take 15-30 minutes depending on the quantity.
 Check to see if rice is done; if not, add another half-cup of water and cook a while longer.

 Serve with grated cheese on top, if desired.